Enhancing Solar Continuum Resolution Using SDO/HMI-ONSET Data

 Abstract

-High-resolution solar observations are critical for resolving small-scale dynamic processes in the Sun.
-Specifically, solar continuum observations, which characterize photospheric radiative energy distribution, diagnose atmospheric temperature gradients, and model space weather events, serve as a cornerstone of solar physics research.
+High-resolution solar observations are critical for resolving small-scale dynamic solar processes.
+Specifically, solar continuum observations, which are used to characterize the photospheric radiative energy distribution, identify atmospheric temperature gradients, and model space weather events, serve as a cornerstone of solar physics research.
 However, existing observational frameworks face inherent limitations: space-based instruments are constrained by diffraction limits, while ground-based data suffer from atmospheric turbulence and temporal discontinuity.
-To address these challenges, this study proposes a resolution enhancement method based on cross-platform data fusion between SDO/HMI (space-based full-disk coverage) and ONSET (ground-based high-resolution local observations), aiming to overcome the physical limitations of single-instrument observations.
-Utilizing 6,537 preprocessed spatiotemporally aligned datasets (2022 years), we achieve sub-pixel registration via the SIFT algorithm and design a lightweight model named CISR (Cross-Instrument Super-Resolution) based on a Residual Local Feature Block network, optimized for feature extraction and reconstruction using the SmoothL1 loss function.
-Experimental results demonstrate that CISR achieves CC of 0.946, PSNR of 33.924 dB, and SSIM of 0.855 on the test set, significantly outperforming bicubic interpolation and the SRCNN baseline model.
-Qualitative visual assessment verifies the method's efficacy in HMI continuum data resolution enhancement, with exceptional performance in maintaining both sunspot boundary acuity and granule structural fidelity.
-This work provides a novel approach for multi-source solar data synergy, with future potential to incorporate physics-driven evaluation metrics for further improving model generalization.
+To address these challenges, this study proposes a resolution enhancement method based on cross-platform data fusion between Solar Dynamics Observatory (SDO)/Helioseismic and Magnetic Imager (HMI) space-based full-disk coverage observations and Optical and Near-infrared Solar Eruption Telescope (ONSET) ground-based high-resolution local observations to overcome the physical limitations faced by single-instrument observations.
+Using 6537 preprocessed spatiotemporally aligned datasets (from 2022), we achieve sub-pixel registration via the SIFT algorithm and design a lightweight model called CISR (Cross-Instrument Super-Resolution) based on a residual local feature block network, optimized for feature extraction and reconstruction using the smooth L1-loss function.
+Experimental results demonstrate that CISR achieves a pixel-wise correlation coefficient of 0.946, a peak signal-to-noise ratio of 33.924 dB, and a structural similarity index of 0.855 on the test set, significantly outperforming bicubic interpolation and the SRCNN baseline model.
+Qualitative visual assessment verifies the method’s efficacy for HMI continuum data resolution enhancement, with exceptional performance in maintaining both sunspot boundary acuity and granule structural fidelity.
+This work provides a novel approach for multi-source solar data synergy, with future potential to incorporate physics-driven evaluation metrics to further improve the model generalization.

 -